Chao-Xi/jxazurebook/docs/chap5/dp900_qa.md

 * (**Authentication**)    Support Azure Active Directory (Azure AD) sign-ins to an Azure SQL database.
 * (**Encryption**)   Ensure that sensitive data never appears as plain text in an Azure SQL database.

-12 Your company has a reporting SQLution that haspaginated reports.
+12 Your company has a reporting solution that haspaginated reports.
 The reports query a dimensional model in a data warehouse.
 Which type of processing does the reporting SQLution use?

 * A. stream processing
 * B. batch processing